freqtrade/freqtrade/docs/data-download.md

   --dl-trades           Download trades instead of OHLCV data.
 The bot will
                         resample trades to the desired timeframe as specified as --timeframes/-t.
+  --convert             Convert downloaded trades to OHLCV data.
+Only
+                        applicable in combination with `--dl-trades`.
+Will be automatic for exchanges which don't have historic OHLCV (e.g. Kraken).
+If not provided, use `trades-to- ohlcv` to convert trades data to OHLCV data.
   --exchange EXCHANGE   Exchange name.
 Only valid if no config is provided.
   -t TIMEFRAMES [TIMEFRAMES ...], --timeframes TIMEFRAMES [TIMEFRAMES ...]
                         Specify which tickers to download.
 Space-separated